 In brief - the NSW Government and Building Commissioner David Chandler OAM have created a new rating tool for developers

-The tool has been created and will be managed by data company Equifax and will use a wide range of publicly available data to create a risk profile for any planned project, based on the behaviour of the companies behind it.
+The tool will be created and managed by a commercial third party provider.
+It will use a wide range of publicly available data to create a risk profile for any planned project, based on the behaviour of the companies behind it.

 This tool stands to supplement the recently passed legislation, namely the Design and Building Practitioners Act, and the Residential Apartment Buildings (Compliance and Enforcement Powers) Act.